atropos-null/LS/py109/py109_studyguide.md

 This hybrid nature gives Python some benefits of both worlds - the portability of bytecode across different platforms while maintaining the flexibility and dynamic features of interpreted languages.

-3. Global Interpreter Lock (GIL): One significant difference is Python's Global Interpreter Lock:
+3. **Global Interpreter Lock (GIL)**: One significant difference is Python's Global Interpreter Lock:
 * The GIL allows only one thread to execute Python bytecode at a time
 * This simplifies memory management but can limit multi-threading performance
 * This is a major difference from languages like Java or C# that support true concurrency

-4. Pass by Object Reference: Python uses a "pass by object reference" model:
+4. **Pass by Object Reference**: Python uses a "pass by object reference" model:
 * When you assign variables or pass arguments, you're working with references to objects
 * When you modify mutable objects (like lists), changes affect all references to that object
 * When you reassign variables, you're creating new references.
 This behavior is sometimes described as "pass by assignment" and differs from strictly "pass by value" or "pass by reference" languages.